 Learning Assistants – Faculty

-The LA program is expanding into multiple departments in Fall 2021.
+The LA program at Vanderbilt began as a collaboration between faculty members in Biological Sciences and the Department of Teaching & Learning.
+In Fall 2021, support from the College of Arts and Science allowed expansion to courses in multiple science disciplines.
 If you’re interested in learning more about using LAs in your course in future semesters, contact a member of the leadership team.

 - Cynthia Brame at email@example.com